This is my collection of

 Something people who seek adventure should ponder.

 I have a tendency to think a lot about life, how we live it, and what makes for a happy one.
 To do so, I come up with complex theories on how certain things will affect me, whether that's good or bad, and how to deal with them.
 These theories become really complex really fast.
 And in the end, I usually lack the data to check if they still make any sense.
-Usually, these question will be something like:
+Usually, these questions will be something like:

 Should I move to a third world country, to be able to witness rapidly improving circumstances all my life, instead of living in luxury from the start, but ceasing to be able to appreciate it?
 Will this make me happy?
 In the end, the question often is: